kusor/triton-kbmapi/docs/index.md

-In order to make the request/response retry-able w/o generating and saving a new `recovery_token` each time (to prevent a single recovery configuration update from creating multiple `recovery_tokens` due to network/retry issues), any requests made after the initial pivtoken creation to the same `Location` (i.e.
+In order to make the request/response retry-able w/o generating and saving a new `recovery_token` each time (to prevent a single recovery configuration update from creating multiple `recovery_tokens` due to network/retry issues), any requests made after the initial PIV token creation to the same `Location` (i.e.
-`POST /pivtokens/:guid`) will result into the same pivtoken object being retrieved.
+`POST /pivtokens/:guid`) will result into the same PIV token object being retrieved.

 This can be used too in order to generate new recovery tokens when a request is